 Understanding the parts of anatomy is important.
 Understanding how those parts move is also important.
 There have been many discussions that Joseph Pilates studied the movement of animals and took that as inspiration to create his own movements.
 We know that Joseph Pilates was involved in martial arts, boxing, and gymnastics.
 All of Pilates interests were in complete body movement.

-Pilates is growing up, evolving and maturing and we as Pilates teachers are part of that wave of change.
-Noted in the last 2years, the language of Pilates has started to soften, the original dictatorship, possible a characteristic from Joseph Pilates cultural background as a German is shifting to facilitator.
+Pilates is growing up, evolving and maturing, and we, as Pilates teachers, are part of that wave of change.
+Noted in the last 2 years, the language of Pilates has started to soften, the original dictatorship, possible a characteristic from Joseph Pilates cultural background as a German is shifting to facilitator.

 How can I teach and facilitate a person rather than instruct and tell the person what to do?

-It’s ok to have isolated movement to use as transitions but ultimately we need continuous full evolved movement.
-I’ve pieced together all the information Ive learnt about fascia to connect our traditional pilates movements with our evolved mature version of Pilates.
+It’s ok to have isolated movement to use as transitions, but ultimately, we need continuous full evolved movement.
+I’ve pieced together all the information I’ve learnt about fascia to connect our traditional Pilates movements with our evolved, mature version of Pilates.
 Feel free to share my Movement for life series.

 Happy hump day, Tara x